How to Change Kawasaki KLR 650 Brake Pads

 Step 8.
-Finish the job by pumping the brake lever a couple of times to build up brake pressure.
+Pump the brake lever a couple of times to build up brake pressure.

 Now that you're done with the brake pads, are you ready to change out the brake fluid on your Kawasaki KLR650?
-Before you do, here's how to bleed the brakes on your Kawasaki motorcycle.
+Before you do, watch the video below to see how to bleed the brakes on a Kawasaki KLR 650.